99Ace/guide_for_django/README.md

 #### SETUP FOR TEMPLATES INHERITANCE

-Create a new folder name 'templates' in the same level as the project folder and then modify settings.py:
+- Step 1: Create a new folder name 'templates' in the same level as the project folder and then modify settings.py:

         TEMPLATES = [
             {